-Spring means singing birds, budding flowers — and spring allergies.
+Spring means sunshine, singing birds, budding flowers — and spring allergies.

-For many, spring — specifically about March to June, depending on where you live — is prime time for sneezing, itchy eyes, runny nose, congestion, and watery eyes.
+Spring — March to June, depending on where you live — is prime time for sneezing, itchy eyes, runny nose, congestion, and watery eyes.

 “Trees and grasses release these tiny grains into the air to fertilize other plants,” explains Neeta Ogden, M.D., member of the AAFA’s Medical Scientific Council who is in private practice as the director of The Allergy, Asthma and Sinus Center in Edison, New Jersey.
 “This leads to the cascade of allergy symptoms.”